SEND Information Report

 At termly meetings we discuss a child’s progress and attainment and gather parents their and parent views.
 This will help formulate next steps to support a child’s progress.

 We regularly use staff meetings to get all teachers to assess anonymous pieces of work to check that our judgements are correct (moderating).

 We set challenging targets for all children based on nationally agreed guidelines on progress.

 Our marking of children’s work informs our planning and we identify next steps for all of our children.

 “Leaders set ambitious targets for pupils’ achievement, and judge their progress in all core and foundation subjects using a commercial assessment scheme.
 They use the outcomes of assessments to identify those who are at risk of falling behind.
 Teachers check their judgements with one another, and increasingly with those made in other schools.’
 (Ofsted 2017)

 What other activities are available for pupils with SEND in addition to the curriculum?

+Our children with SEND are given the same opportunities as their peers, with differentiation where required.
 We have a breakfast club and after school clubs which cover a range of interests which include; sports, creative activities, music.
-Pupils with SEND are welcomed and included, additional support is offered as necessary to support access.
+We also ensure that all of our school trips are inclusive to all out children where appropriate.